-- Zach Eisendrath, Director of Internal Communications and Operations for the Head Coach for the University of Michigan Enjoyment of Football and Future Football Plans: A majority of the YIP students loved football when they began the program, with about three-fourths saying it was pretty much true or very much true that they loved playing football.
+Enjoyment of Football and Future Football Plans: Many of the YIP students loved football when they began the program, with about three-fourths saying it was pretty much true or very much true that they loved playing football.
 The YIP experience only enhanced this appreciation of the sport, and about nine out of ten participants stated they loved football after the YIP experience.
 This "love of football" translates into concrete plans to play organized football in the following year, with nearly nine out of ten indicating they planned to play organized football during the next school year after the program.